 As I continue along my financial freedom journey I’ll highlight some key posts on this page.
-These posts should help you get started or stay on track for your own financial freedom journey.
+These posts should help you get started on your own financial freedom journey.

-Please take a few minutes to browse through some of my past work below or over here on the Archives page.
+Please take a few minutes to browse through some of my past work below and over here on the Archives page.
 You can also type in “TFSA”, “RRSP”, “RRIF”, “retirement” and any other keywords into my search bar to find what you are looking for.